 The Edible Schoolyard Just beyond King Park, you’ll find The Edible Schoolyard – a one-acre garden and kitchen classroom for King Middle School.
 It’s used by students during the day, but open to the public (for free) on weekends and after 6pm.

-Gioia Pizzeria MY favorite pizza place in the Bay.
+Gioia Pizzeria My FAVORITE pizza place in the Bay.
 (Sorry Cheeseboard!)
 Grab a slice of funghi at their sidewalk window and enjoy it on the bench out front, or take it back to King Park for a picnic.

 Hopkins Street Bakery Stop in for a sweet treat or pick up some delicious cookie dough to take home for later.
+We are obsessed with the pumpkin chocolate chip muffins.

 Berkeley Horticultural Nursery We love this place!
 Walk around and smell the flowers, feed the koi fish (if your timing is right), and get lost in the maze of plants.
 Don’t go on a Thursday though, because they are closed.

-Monterey Market Our go to place for all things fruit and vegetable.
-Just don't even think about taking a double stroller inside.
+Monterey Market Our go-to place for all things fruit and vegetable.
+Just don’t even think about taking a double stroller inside.
 Trust me.